sylchw/The-Basics-for-getting-settled-down/README.md

 - Apply after obtaining a credit score of <b>690+</b>.
 - Check credit score with chase app.
 - Book an appointment and head down to the bank, and hope that the banker is nice.
-- Use my code and get another $20 from me. https://www.referyourchasecard.com/m/18a/6L5/G38H/1561061764
+- Use my code after pming me @driedmelon on telegram to get another $20 from me. https://www.referyourchasecard.com/m/18a/6L5/G38H/1561061764

 2. Robinhood